 What real estate services may be covered by AML/CTF obligations?

-Based on the International Standards and equivalent activity in other countries, the following services offered by the real estate industry are likely to be included as designated services under the AML/CTF Act:
+Based on the International Standards and equivalent activity in other countries, the following services offered by the real estate industry will be included as designated services under the AML/CTF Act:

 • Engaging in activity that involves the transfer of a beneficial interest in land or other real property;